- Accommodation on double occupancy basis.

 In Lhasa, the relatively humane city in Tibet, although the temperature may exceed 29 ºC (84 ºF) in summer, it can also plummet to minus 16 degrees C (3 degrees F) in winter!
 Solar radiation is extreme in Tibet.
 The sunlight in Lhasa is so intense that the city is called Sunlight City.
 The thin Tibetan air can neither radiate nor absorb heat, resulting in temperature extremes during both day and night.
 However, it is not impossible to visit the holy snow land.
 The period from April to October is the best time to visit Tibet, avoiding the coldest months from December to February.

 You should carry lightweight and tropical clothes with an umbrella for June to August.
 Between October and March, you should wear thin garments in Kathmandu and central valleys.
-If you are traveling during winter, of course, you need to keep yourself warm and at the same time make sure the bulky jackets do not take your luggage space.
+If you are traveling during winter, of course, you need to keep yourself warm.
+And at the same time, make sure the bulky jackets do not take your luggage space.
 Traveling in Tibet also needs warm clothing no matter what time of the year you are going.
 We recommend layered clothing!
-For example, it is much better to wear a T-shirt, a long sleeve cotton shirt, a light sweater and on top that a windbreaker rather than to wear one bulky down jacket or parka.
+For example, it is much better to wear a T-shirt, a long sleeve cotton shirt, a light sweater and on top that a windbreaker.
+It would be better than to wear one bulky down jacket or parka.
 This idea also comes in handy when you are packing and trying to keep under the weight limit.
-A windbreaker plus a sweater can be just okay if you walk around Lhasa, Gyantse, and Shigatse during summer but down jacket will be necessary if you travel during late October through April.
+A windbreaker plus a sweater can be just okay if you walk around Lhasa, Gyantse, and Shigatse during summer, but down jacket will be necessary if you travel from late October through April.